shivChitinous/jam-avoid/README.md

 # jam-avoid
 Repository for visualizing the Jamming Avoidance Response in Weakly Electric Fish.
+Figures generated as part of review submitted for BIO491.

 **Notebooks**
 1. `JAR_2D.ipynb`: implementation of multipole model by Chen et al. (2005)
 2. `JAR_1D.ipynb`: code to generate visualizations of amplitude modulated sinusoids, electroreceptor coding properties and the JAR algorithm.

-Figures part of review submitted for BIO491.

 References:
 1. [Chen, L., House, J. L., Krahe, R., & Nelson, M. E. (2005).
 Modeling signal and background components of electrosensory scenes.
 Journal of Comparative Physiology - A: Neuroethology, Sensory, Neural, and Behavioral Physiology, 191(4), 331–345.](https://doi.org/10.1007/s00359-004-0587-3)